 They may charge a yearly subscription type fee to be protected or they may bill for each separate response.
 These Private Fire Departments have increased in popularity in the last while due to Wildfires (aka Forest fires).
 California has had quite a few devastating, large wildfires in the last few years and this has caused private fire suppression companies to get more business.

-Many celebrities and other wealthy people have hired these private companies to come a protect just their homes as massive Wildfires come through their neighborhood.
+Many celebrities and other wealthy people have hired these private companies to come to protect just their homes as massive Wildfires come through their neighborhood.
 This type of service may be out of reach price-wise for most of us though.

 If you are interested in what it would be like to be a firefighter for a private company, check out Wildfirex.com.